 i-Space: Virtual Reality and Augmented Reality

-Consisting of the Digital Makerspace, Digital Visualisation Room, Studios and Digital Creativity Workstations
+Consisting of the Digital Makerspace, Digital Visualisation Room and Studios

 Virtual Reality (VR) is a computer-generated environment which intends to give the person experiencing it a strong sense of immersing in that virtual environment.
 Users can interact with virtual objects in the enclosed virtual world.
 A sister technology, Augmented Reality (AR) is a combined view of overlaying computer-generated imagery or information over the real world visual.
 It targets to engage users in their existing surroundings augmented with digital content.
 While both technologies have decades of history, they gain popularity in gaming in recent years, and are now largely employed in other areas including education, training, engineering, industrial design, therapy and fine art.